← Projects

 The Problem

-Shredders aggregates seven data sources into one dashboard — web and iOS — with an 8-factor powder score, 7-day forecasts, weather alerts, AI chat for trip planning, and social features for coordinating with friends.
+Shredders pulls all of that into one place, on web and iOS: a powder score, 7-day forecasts, weather alerts, an AI chat for trip planning, and the social bits for sorting out who's driving.

 Architecture